tjiin/qq_lang/README.md

 ## QQLang (because _tears_)
-A simple personal project writing a programming language in python.
-The goal was to explore language theory, parsing and syntax, something I've always been interested in,
+A personal project trying to create my first programming language in python.
+The main goal was to explore language theory/design and get a better understanding of parsing and abstract syntax trees.

 ### So...What is it good for?
 "Absolutely nothing!"